Khovanov homology can distinguish exotic Mazur manifolds: Introduction

 \section{Introduction}

+In a recent breakthrough \cite{2402.10452}, Ren and Willis gave the first analysis-free proof of the existence of exotic compact, orientable $4$-manifolds; their main tool is the Khovanov skein lasagna module defined by Morrison, Walker, and Wedrich \cite{MWW}.
+In this paper, we first give a simple, skein lasagna-free proof (Corollary~\ref{cor:For-,-the}) of the existence of exotic compact, orientable $4$-manifolds.
+This proof only uses that the Khovanov map for link cobordisms $S\subset[0,1]\times\mathbb{R}^{3}$ only depends, up to sign, on the isotopy class of $S$ rel $\partial$ \cite{MR1740682,Ja}, and Hayden and Sundberg's proof that this Khovanov map distinguishes certain exotic disks in $D^{4}$ \cite{MR4726569}.

-Ren and Willis \cite{2402.10452} gave the first analysis-free proof of the existence of exotic compact, orientable $4$-manifolds; their main tools are the Khovanov skein lasagna module and the Khovanov skein lasagna $s$-invariant.
-We first deduce from Hayden and Sundberg's theorems \cite{MR4726569} that Khovanov homology can distinguish exotic compact, orientable $4$-manifolds (Corollary~\ref{cor:For-,-the}).
-Then, we use similar ideas to show that Khovanov homology can distinguish exotic Mazur manifolds, i.e.\ compact, contractible $4$-manifolds that have handle decompositions with a single $1$-handle and a single $2$-handle.
-The first pair of exotic compact, contractible $4$-manifolds was obtained by Akbulut and Ruberman \cite{MR3471934}, and examples of exotic pairs of Mazur manifolds have previously been discovered as well \cite{MR4053349,MR4317407}. \begin{thm} For every integer $k\ge1$, Khovanov homology can distinguish the exotic pair of Mazur manifolds of Figure~\ref{fig:mazur}. \end{thm}
+We then extend our method and give the first analysis-free proof (Theorem~\ref{thm:Khovanov-homology-can}) of the existence of exotic Mazur manifolds, i.e.\ compact, contractible $4$-manifolds that have handle decompositions with a single $1$-handle and a single $2$-handle.
+This proof is also skein lasagna-free and uses little machinery; the key technical input is Ren's partial computation of the Khovanov homology of torus links $T(n,n)$ and maps between them \cite{MR4843752}.
+Note that the first pair of exotic compact, contractible $4$-manifolds was obtained by Akbulut and Ruberman \cite{MR3471934}, and examples of exotic pairs of Mazur manifolds have previously been discovered as well \cite{MR4053349,MR4317407}.